Robeco Sustainable Asian Bonds I USD

 Risk management is fully embedded in the investment process to ensure that positions always meet predefined guidelines.

-Based on transaction prices, the fund's return was 0.14%.
-The total return of the index in the month was 0.27% and that of the fund was 0.19%, underperforming the index by 8 bps.
-Within country selection, active overweights in South Korea and India added to performance.
+Based on transaction prices, the fund's return was -0.91%.
+The total return of the index on the month was -0.92% and that of the fund was -0.86%, outperforming the index by 6 bps.
+Within country selection, active overweights in South Korea, Hong Kong and India added to performance.
 Within sectors, the underweights in sovereigns and agencies contributed negatively to the fund's performance, particularly as distressed issuers such as Sri Lanka and Pakistan's discussions with the IMF seem to be turning a corner.
-The overweights to financials and utilities added to performance.
+The overweights to financials, communications and utilities added to performance.

 Expectation of fund manager